Kpatcha Gnassingbé: 2009 arrest and subsequent events

 Kpatcha Gnassingbé's home was stormed by elite special forces on 12 April 2009, and two soldiers were reported killed in fighting there.
 The purpose of the assault was officially said to be the arrest of individuals allegedly involved in a plot "to undermine state security", and a number of arrests were reported.
-Soldiers returned to Gnassingbé's home on 14 April, although he was not present at the time.
+Soldiers returned to Gnassingbé's home on 14 April, although he was not present then.
 Gnassingbé sought asylum at the United States embassy in Lomé on 15 April, but the embassy refused to grant him asylum, and he was arrested at the scene by Togolese soldiers.
 According to state prosecutor Robert Bakai, there was "serious and corroborating evidence" indicating that Kpatcha Gnassingbé was behind a plot to overthrow his brother Faure.
 Bakai said on 17 April that the conditions of Gnassingbé's detention were "acceptable" and "humane".
 He also described Gnassingbé as "a respectable citizen who has served the nation".

 The opposition Union of the Forces of Change (UFC) criticized the arrest, saying that Gnassingbé enjoyed parliamentary immunity.
-However, his case was legally treated as one of flagrante delicto; according to the constitution, deputies could be arrested and tried without the formal lifting of their immunity by a vote of the National Assembly only in cases of flagrante delicto.
+However, his case was legally treated as one of flagrante delicto; according to the constitution, deputies could be arrested and tried without formally lifting their immunity by a vote of the National Assembly only in cases of flagrante delicto.

 Faure Gnassingbé, speaking on state television on 17 April 2009, alleged the existence of a coup plot, saying that the coup was supposed to occur while he was out of the country on a visit to China.
 He did not specifically mention Kpatcha in that address.
 Additional arrests followed in the subsequent weeks; those arrests reportedly included another brother, Essolizam Gnassingbé.

 Citing Gnassingbé's parliamentary immunity, the UFC appealed to the Constitutional Court regarding Gnassingbé's arrest on 26 October 2009, but the Court rejected the appeal on 4 November.

 In an interview with the news agency Agence France-Presse in February 2010, Faure Gnassingbé stressed the importance of "building a lawful state" when discussing his brother's case: "We could settle it in the family, more simple, but it is a question of credibility.
 We cannot say on one side we are for reforms and on the other settle such cases surreptitiously, on the side."

-In June 2021, sick Kpatcha Gnassingbe asked to be released from prison.
+In June 2021, a sick Kpatcha Gnassingbé asked to be released from prison.
 According to one of his lawyers, "a wound on his foot is getting worse" and Kpatcha Gnassingbé fears "amputation".

+In March 2023, Kpatcha Gnassignbé was evacuated to Gabon to continue his medical treatments.